 Doc White’s streak of 45 consecutive scoreless innings was broken when the New York Highlanders got a run in the first inning of the first game of a twin bill in Chicago.
 White would start both games, winning the first game and dropping the second.

 In the heat of a three-team pennant race it may have been the greatest game even thrown by opposing hurlers against one other.
 Cleveland beat the White Sox, 1-0, as Addie Joss fired a perfect game.
-Meanwhile, Ed Walsh struck out 15 and allowed only three hits, getting the loss.
+(It was the third no-hitter ever thrown against the White Sox, and Joss would also author the fourth!)
+Meanwhile, Ed Walsh struck out 15 and allowed only four hits, getting the loss.

 The winning run scored when catcher Ossee Schreck couldn’t hang on to one of Walsh’s spitters with a man on third.